Obama gets personal over killing of black Florida teenager

 "Due to the highly charged and high-profile controversy involving this student, Seminole State has taken the unusual but necessary step this week to withdraw Mr. Zimmerman from enrollment," a statement dated Thursday said.

-Zimmerman, who at the time worked at an insurance agency, and his ex-fiance both sought restraining orders against each other after getting into a pushing match.
-In her complaint, Veronica Zuazo said the two had been involved in two physical fights in 2002 and 2003.
+Former Massachusetts Governor Mitt Romney, the frontrunner in the Republican race to be nominated to face Obama in the November 6 presidential election, added his voice to the issue as well.

-Zimmerman was also arrested and charged with resisting a law enforcement officer with violence in 2005.
-The case was eventually dropped after he completed a program to avoid being formally charged.
+"What happened to Trayvon Martin is a tragedy.
+There needs to be a thorough investigation that reassures the public that justice is carried out with impartiality and integrity," Romney said.

-(Additional reporting by Barbara Liston, Jeremy Pelofsky, Deborah Charles, Samson Reiny, Kevin Gray, Harriet McLeod, Colleen Jenkins; editing by Mary Milliken and Todd Eastham)
+(additional reporting by Jeremy Pelofsky, Steve Holland, Deborah Charles, Samson Reiny, Kevin Gray, Harriet McLeod and Colleen Jenkins; editing by Mary Milliken and David Brunnstrom)